Azure vs AWS vs Google Cloud:

 There is also a steep learning curve that comes with the management of this network and compared to other platforms it is more difficult to use.

 Google Cloud is one of the newer players to the cloud platform, but what it lacks in size it makes up for in the sheer volume of investment.
 For this reason, Google Cloud has massive projections in growth.
-Google Cloud enters the market with the vast technical expertise of having Google behind it.
+Google Cloud enters the market with the vast technical expertise of having Google behind it, so how does Google Cloud fare against AWS and ?

 How Much Does Google Cloud Cost?